 There are so many things to think about and plan.
 If there are additional time constraints, that’s when the pressure is really on!
 If only there were ways to speed up the process…

 Fortunately, there are.
 Here are six of them.

 1) Choose a good realtor

-It’s really important to choose a realtor with a good track record.
+It’s really important to choose a professional full service realtor with a good track record.
 Their company should have been going for a while and have excellent results.
 Check the reviews if they are available online.